 Inter-planted vines produced the equivalent of 0.16 ton per acre in 2019 compared to 1.6 ton per acre from the mature vines.
 Both yields are way too low to meet annual operating costs.
 It is reasonable to expect a yield of 1 to 2 ton per acre in year 3 so inter-planted vines produced less than 10 % of what is expected.
 It should be noted, however, that the inter-plant study is located within our long-term cover crop study and this area is managed according to the needs of the cover crop vines, not the interplants.
-With better care of inter-planted vines it should be possible to achieve strong growth in years one and two so that old, phylloxera-infested vines can be removed after the second growing season and a crop of 1 to 2 ton per acre can be produced in year three.
+With better care of inter-planted vines it should be possible to achieve strong growth in years one and two so that old, phylloxera-infested vines can be produced in year three.
 Nevertheless, the results indicate that vine development and yields will be depressed unless special attention is paid to the inter-planted vines.